 Creating content, on the contrary, is a broadcast approach that often doesn’t work well in its traditional format.
 Different variations such as Twitter chats or AMA sessions are great — but still lack that sense of interactivity with other members.
 Interactions increase interest and attention which leads to higher conversions.

-7. Team Video Formats
+7. Collaborative Video Formats

 Video allows for showcasing different perspectives with several different members involved in a conversation.
 The traditional copy is generally created by a single content writer or a marketer.